 Voiceover Actor / Writer / Snappy Dresser

 Welcome to the digital home of JP Karliak.
-Hailing from the "Electric City" Scranton, Pennsylvania, JP has voiced such iconic characters as Wile E. Coyote, the Tin Man, Willy Wonka, Kozo Fuyutsuki, N. Tropy, and a bunch of Marvel heroes and villains like Green Goblin and the Vision.
-But he is best known as the beloved Boss Baby in Netflix's The Boss Baby: Back in Business.
-Aside from VO, JP is an award-winning solo performer and is founder of the non-profit Queer Vox and the co-founder of voter action org NerdsVote.
-For more on JP's voiceover career, his writing, activism, coaching, and all sorts of other tidbits, feel free to poke around.
+Hailing from the "Electric City" Scranton, Pennsylvania, JP has voiced such iconic characters as Wile E. Coyote, the Tin Man, Willy Wonka, Kozo Fuyutsuki, N. Tropy, and Netflix's Boss Baby.
+He's also played a bunch of Marvel heroes and villains like Loki, Hawkeye, the Vision, and the exceptionally nasty Green Goblin in "Spidey and His Amazing Friends."
+Aside from VO, JP is an award-winning solo performer, founder of Queer Vox (the non-profit academy for LGBTQIA+ voice actors) and the co-founder of voter registration org NerdsVote.
+For more on JP's voiceover career, writing, activism, coaching, and all sorts of other tidbits, feel free to poke around.
 Thanks for visiting!

 In this multi-award-winning, autobiographical one-act, writer/performer JP Karliak wants so badly to be the perfect son for his adoptive mother: a delicate Catholic housewife from Scranton.
 But realizing he can't be the ideal local boy, he seeks answers from a very different source: his fashion-writing, married-to-a-British-pop-star birth mother.
 Through stories, characters and song, JP tells of his quirky relationships with these wildly different women and how sometimes you have to meet a "Material Girl" to truly appreciate "America's Sweetheart."